goadesign/goa.design/content/implement/encoding.md

 }
 ```

-It may also optionally implement the `ResettableDecoder` interface thereby enabling the use of sync
+It may also optionally implement the `ResettableEncoder` interface thereby enabling the use of sync
 pools:

 ```go